Sanctification: From Water to Wine

 “Let the word of Christ richly dwell within you,” Paul urges: “with all wisdom teaching and admonishing one another with psalms and hymns and spiritual songs, singing with thankfulness in your hearts to God” (Colossians 3:16).
 "Whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things" (Philippians 4:8).

 How can your heart charge?
 That foul water in the cleaning jars, when it came into contact with Jesus Christ, turned into the most delicious wine.
 Reach out to God.
 Contemplate God.
 Talk to God.
-You too will change into a new creation more noble and more alive then you ever thought possible.
+You too will change into a new creation more noble and more alive than you ever thought possible.

 Don’t settle for the water.
 Reach out for the wine.